-- Take your medications as directed.
-Never adjust your medication schedule or dosage yourself. - Always double check the label to be sure you are taking the correct pill. - Keep track of how many pills are left in bottles.
+- Take your medications only as needed, and never more than directed by your prescribing medical professional. - Always double check the label to be sure you are taking the correct pill. - Keep track of how many pills are left in bottles.